cloudops/cookbook_co-cloudmonkey/README.md

 =======================

 This cookbook will install cloudmonkey and create configuration file for user root.
-If use with co-cloudstack, it will add admin account <tt>api_key</tt> and <tt>secret_key</tt> in the config in
+If use with cloudstack cookbook, it will add admin account <tt>api_key</tt> and <tt>secret_key</tt> in the config located in <tt>/root/.cloudmonkey/config</tt>.
-<tt>/root/.cloudmonkey/config</tt>.

-cloudmonkey is a command line interface (CLI) tool for CloudStack written in Python. cloudmonkey can be use both as an interactive shell and as a command line tool which simplifies CS configuration and management.
-It is unofficially distributed by community maintained distribution at the cheese shop http://pypi.python.org/pypi/cloudmonkey/ as well as within the git repository in tools/cli/.
+The Apache CloudStack CloudMonkey is a command line interface (CLI) tool for [CloudStack](http://cloudstack.apache.org/) written in Python. cloudmonkey can be use both as an interactive shell and as a command line tool which simplifies CS configuration and management.
-It can be used with Apache CloudStack 4.0-incubating and above.

 Requirements
 ------------